mkingopng/AWS_presentation/presentation/PRESENTATION.md

 ---

 # Acknowledgements
-- a big thank you to Alan Blockley for coaching me in preparation for this presentation]
+- a big thank you to Alan Blockley for coaching me in preparation for this presentation
-- Also a big shout-out to Illya Kavaliou from mantel Group.
-He runs the serverless group and his recent presentation was an inspiration for this.
+- Also a big thank you to Illya Kavaliou from mantel Group.
+He runs the serverless group and his recent presentation was an inspiration for this experiment.

 ---